 Graphic Design is always evolving.
 It’s the nature of the job.
-In order to stay relevant, design is constantly changing according to the visual literacy of the people who create it.
-But until this decade, the notion of what design is contained a line that hasn’t really been crossed.
+In order to stay relevant, the design is constantly changing according to the visual literacy of the people who create it.
+But until this decade, the notion of what design has contained a line that hasn’t really been crossed.

 Virtual reality provides users with a completely immersive experience.
 However, a device (like the Oculus Rift or HTC Vive) does have to be used in order to create the illusion for viewers that they’re in a different world.

 Augmented reality instead uses a smartphone’s camera to add digital components to the camera’s live feed.
 Unlike VR, AR doesn’t block the user’s senses but instead creates the illusion that the digital world on screen is able to interact with the reality around the user.

 Both are highly interactive and allow for the viewer to create their own digital encounters.
 This means that structured design is now falling away to something that’s becoming much more personal.

 Colleges are already starting to integrate AR and VR into their classes in anticipation of future demands.
 Within my own art major, I was included in a class that allowed students to experience painting in virtual reality.
 We were able to create a virtual space around us with a flick of the wrist, building upon it however we wanted.
 One of my professors took it a step further and experimented with it for one of his exhibitions, creating a painting that you could literally walk inside of.
 It’s an enveloping experience, unlike anything I’ve ever encountered before.
 To feel like you’re not only walking within a space designed by an artist, but are becoming apart of it as well, is something indescribable.